Breech Presentation

 • If breech suspected → confirm with ultrasound

-• External cephalic version (ECV) (followed by vaginal birth, if successful)
+• External cephalic version (ECV) followed by vaginal birth (if successful)

-• Vaginal breech birth - generally not recommended
+• Vaginal breech birth - generally not recommended due to higher risk of complications

 • Elective caesarean delivery

-If the women prefers vaginal delivery → offer an attempt of ECV
+If the women prefers vaginal delivery → offer an attempt of ECV (see below for more details)

 RCOG advises that there are no consensus contraindications but outlined the following: